Saturday, February 14, 2026

 Maybe it’s strategically best for mankind to assiduously brainwash itself into semi-honestly and semi-sincerely believing in this wretched and disgusting “god” and “collective” business.
 Compared to all the poor alternatives they know of, perhaps people personally and socially profit.

 As for the fact that no such supernatural entity or unitary conglomeration actually exists, humans find it easy to substitute some charismatic mediocrity and lowlife as their leader in all this.
 He will take all the responsibility for their beliefs.
 If he’s wrong, he will bear all the guilt for their false and evil ideology.
-Meanwhile, people can readily pretend that he’s individually great, and a magnificent embodiment of their philosophy, just as they can pretend to believe in a god or collective, just as they can pretend to believe in the obvious frauds Protagoras, Zeno, Gorgias, Pyrrho, Berkeley, Hume, Kant, and Hegel.
+Meanwhile, people can readily pretend that he’s individually great, and a magnificent embodiment of their philosophy, just as they can pretend to believe in a god or collective, just as they can pretend to believe in the obvious frauds Parmenides, Zeno, Gorgias, Pyrrho, Berkeley, Hume, Kant, and Hegel.

 In the end, humans do terrible evil, and they know they do terrible evil, and they do it willingly and happily.
 People are vermin.
 The more they suffer, the better.
 The sooner they’re extincted, the better too.